sebastiean/volt/README.md

 openssl req -newkey rsa:2048 -x509 -nodes -keyout key.pem -new -out cert.pem -sha256 -days 365 -addext "subjectAltName=IP:127.0.0.1" -subj "/C=CO/ST=ST/L=LO/O=OR/OU=OU/CN=CN"
 ```

 The `-subj` values are required, but do not have to be valid.
-The `subjectAltName` must contain the Azurite IP address.
+The `subjectAltName` must contain the Volt IP address.

 **Add Certificate to Trusted Root Store**